 STORY: Know Justice, Know Peace: 21 Generations – EcoJustice Radio

-~ Kwazi Nkrumah is the Co-Chair of MLK Coalition of Greater Los Angeles for Jobs, Justice, and Peace.
-Kwazi is a nationally respected community and labor organizer, and a human and environmental rights activist and advocate.
+~ Kwazi Nkrumah was the Co-Chair of MLK Coalition of Greater Los Angeles for Jobs, Justice, and Peace.
+Kwazi was a nationally respected community and labor organizer, and a human and environmental rights activist and advocate.
 Over the years he has been a successful leader for economic justice efforts on behalf of tenants, homeowners, and working people.
 He’s also been a much-sought-after paid advocate for steelworkers, health care and social workers, psychologists, technical employees, and the faculty and librarians of five UC campuses here in Southern California.

-In addition to Kwazi’s impressive advocacy work, we also want to thank and recognize Kwazi and his late partner, Sabina Virgo, who were instrumental in the founding and growth of the SoCal Climate Action Coalition since 2013, the precursor to the group producing this show, SoCal 350 Climate Action.
+In addition to Kwazi’s impressive advocacy work, we also want to thank and recognize his late partner, Sabina Virgo, who were instrumental in the founding and growth of the SoCal Climate Action Coalition since 2013, the precursor to the group producing this show, SoCal 350 Climate Action.

 Watch this video on YouTube